rogelioprieto/linux-tips/_posts/TODO/2026-01-15-error-vm-virtuallib-not-permissions.md

     ```
     The output should be a line with `kvm_intel` or `kvm_amd`.

 ### Solution 02.
-Load KVM module automatically at startup.
+Load the kvm module automatically at startup.

 #### Step by step:
 1. Create a .conf file.\